 Students come to Pacific Lutheran Theological Seminary in a variety of ways.
 Some are Resident Students; some are Affiliated Students; some are “Lutheran Year” Students; some are Transfer Students; some are Distance Learning Students; and some are Unclassified Students.
 Which will you be?
 That all depends on your needs, your location, and your time-frame.

-Resident Students are those who come to Pacific Lutheran Theological Seminary for the entirety of their seminary education.
+Full Residence Students are those who come to Pacific Lutheran Theological Seminary for the entirety of their seminary education.
 One might come for programs that last one, two, three, four, or five years.
-A Resident Student does not necessarily live on campus, but is “In Residence” in the sense that he or she takes classes at PLTS/GTU.
+A Full Residence Student does not necessarily live on campus, but is “In Residence” in the sense that he or she takes classes at PLTS/GTU.

 Affiliated Students are those who, for financial, familial, or occupational reasons simply can not make the move to Berkeley for seminary.
 These students will begin taking classes elsewhere, with the intention of transferring those courses to PLTS to complete their degree.
 By “Affiliating,” students have access to PLTS’s registrar, who can audit a students course schedule at another school and, thereby, streamline the transfer process into PLTS.

-“Unclassified Students” is the term we use for a number of students: those who are not certain what program is right for them; those who are exploring seminary very slowly; those who are interested in only taking a class or two; those who are preparing for another degree program; and those who want to augment their current discipline with a bit of theology.
-For more information contact the admissions office.
+Non-Degree Students is the term we use for a number of students: those who are not certain what program is right for them; those who are exploring seminary very slowly; those who are interested in only taking a class or two; those who are preparing for another degree program; and those who want to augment their current discipline with a bit of theology.